khasaad/YOLO-V5_Transfer-Learning_for_computer_vision/README.md

 Key words: Deep Learning, Computer Vision, Object Detection, Neural Network, Python.

-In this project, you’ll learn how to fine-tune a pre-trained <a href='https://github.com/ultralytics/yolov5'>YOLO v5</a> model for detecting and classifying fruits items from images.
+In this project, you’ll learn how to fine-tune a pre-trained <a href='https://github.com/ultralytics/yolov5'>YOLO v5</a> model for object detection on Custom Dataset with YOLO (v5) using PyTorch and Python.

 Here’s what we’ll go over: